azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 All other data manipulation activities for the other race/ethnic groups similar to the one for the White group above, so I will not elaborate further.
 Just remember to change data frame names, select/assign appropriate rows & classes.

 I have obtained sub-tables for Black/African American as 'B1data', for Hispanic/Latino as 'L1data', & for Asian as 'A1data'.
-So, I will combine the four tables with the following code:

-Combine (append) Asian, Hispanic, Black, White tables to create one table for all.
+So, I will combine (append) the four tables with the following code to obtain one table for all race/ethnic groups:

 ``` r
 WBAL1data <- dplyr:: bind_rows(W1data, B1data, A1data, L1data)